Free Tool

 - Enter your domain in the field at the top.

-- Choose the policy — start with
+- Choose the policy, starting with

 p=noneto monitor safely before enforcing. - Add a reporting address in the